wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-1.md

 <blog-title-header :frontmatter="frontmatter" title="Python projects with Poetry and VSCode Part 1" />

 A Virtual Environment is an isolated Python installation designed to avoid filling our base one with libraries we might use for only one project.
 It also allows us to manage multiple versions of the same package in different projects.
-We could, for example, need Django 4.1 for one and 1.9 in other.
+We could, for example, need Django 4.1 for one and 1.9 for the other.

 <base-disclaimer>
   <base-disclaimer-title>